-Child Development Grade 9-12 1st or 2nd Semester 1 credit Child Development is a semester course which addresses the knowledge and skills related to child growth and development from prenatal through preschool children.
+Child Development Grade 9-12 1st or 2nd Semester 1 credit Child Development is a semester course which addresses the knowledge and skills related ted to child growth and development from prenatal through prese chool children.

-Fashion and Interior Design Grade 9-12 2nd Semester 1 credit Independent work habits and individual/group project construction are emphasized in this class designed to introduce students to basic concepts of Fashion and Interior Design.
+Grade 9-12 2nd Semester 1 credit Fashion and Interior Design Independent work habits and individual/group project construction are emphasized in this class designed to introduce students to basic concepts of Fashion and Interior Design.
 Students will learn basic clothing construction techniques and the characteristics of fabric and fiber to make wardrobe decisions.
 Interior Design units include styles of homes, architecture, floor plans, furniture arrangements, construction, and furnishings.
 Students will study the elements and principles of design and apply this knowledge to create room plans, a house plan and fashion projects.
 Field trips will be taken to expand subject matter covered in class.